 - 5. When polarized beam is provided at a new energy, as much time as necessary during the first shift of polarized beam operation will be used to verify polarization in the halls.
 This can be done by direct polarimetry in the hall(s) and/or by taking data on a reaction that is adequately sensitive to the beam polarization.
 By the end of the first shift of production running with polarized beam, the run coordinator(s) for any experiment(s) receiving polarized beam must report to the Program Deputy that they have measured the beam polarization and determined it to be acceptable.
 Otherwise, a measurement of the beam polarization will be scheduled immediately.
 When the polarized beam energy is being changed in only one hall (e.g. a "pass change") then that hall should measure beam polarization by the end of the first shift of production running.
-Further, if the change in settings of the Wien filter are substantial, all three halls should measure and report beam polarization by the end of the first shift of production running. - 6.
+Further, if the change in settings of the Wien filter are substantial, all three halls should measure and report beam polarization by the end of the first shift of production running with the new setup. - 6.
 Accelerator development time will be allocated 16 hours/week for the duration of this schedule. - 7.
 Collaborative test will be performed to determine the beam quality delivered to the halls after a major down.
 Halls should be ready and locked at the start of the collaborative checkout.
 If beam conditions meet the experiment's requirements before the scheduled time, the experiments will be able to use the beam time for production running. - 8.
-Physics production running stops at the end of the owl shift. - 9.
+Current operations will terminate beam Wednesday afternoon, but they will leave the machine locked up and in a "holding state" with the minimal OPS crew required until early Friday morning. - 9.
+We will "wake the machine up" and hope to be delivering beam by mid-day Friday and throughout the rest of the weekend.
+Running between mid-day Friday and Monday morning will be on a "best effort" basis, with minimal backup available on call to deal with problems that may arise. - 10.
+Physics production running stops at the end of the owl shift. - 11.
 The linac energy for the remainder of 6 GeV running will be divided between 1.066 GeV and 1.098 GeV.